generalroboticslab/RAFL/README.md

 # Residual Physics

-Note: this is a modified version of https://github.com/mit-gfx/diff_pd, with the purpose of learning residual physics of soft deformable objects.
+Note: this is a modified version of https://github.com/srl-ethz/residual_physics_sim2real.git and https://github.com/mit-gfx/diff_pd, with the purpose of learning residual physics of soft deformable objects.

 ## Recommended systems